 What our parents can expect from our teaching staff:

 2) Order and discipline in the classroom.

 4) An update on your child’s progress from time to time.
-Teachers have been asked to update their grades by Friday of each week so when parents access them online they are guaranteed to be update at a minimum of each week.
+Teachers have been asked to update their grades by Friday of each week, so when parents access them online, they are guaranteed to be updated at least weekly.

 6) Teachers are expected to be present at activities and support their students outside of the classroom.